Japan PM Suga's party ally to step down ahead of election-media | Politics

 Japan PM Suga's party ally to step down ahead of election-media

+"I've been in the Secretary General post for more than five years, I want you to do the reshuffle without hesitation," Nikai told Suga, according to the public broadcaster NHK.
+Observers say younger parliamentarians have voiced their unease with the amount of power wielded by Nikai, 82, who has held the key LDP post, with control over campaign funds, since August 2016 - the longest in the party's history.

+Suga's rival for the party leader, former foreign minister Fumio Kishida, sparked ire from party executives last week after he proposed https://www.reuters.com/world/asia-pacific/japans-suga-faces-likely-challenge-sept-29-party-poll-2021-08-25 limits on executive posts and promised to promote young and middle-level lawmakers over heavyweights.
+The proposal was seen as Kishida's bid to attract grassroots LDP members who, unlike last year, will vote along with members of parliament and who, fearful of losing their seats, may be wary of following their elders' orders.

-The reshuffle of the party executive could come before the LDP votes on its leadership on Sept.
-29, the Nikkei newspaper reported.
+The reshuffle of the party executive, including Nikai, was set to take place next week, the Kyodo news agency reported.
 The winner of the contest is all but assured of being the premier due to the LDP's majority in the lower house and will guide the party through a general election, with the government considering a plan to hold the poll on Oct.
 17.

-Whoever leads the party in the general election will face an uphill battle.
-Suga's support ratings are at record lows as he failed to capitalise on delivering the Olympics for the country, currently being hit hard by a fresh wave of coronavirus infections.
-The government has declared a fourth state of emergency in most of the country amid a sluggish vaccination rollout.
+Whoever leads the party in the election will face an uphill battle.
+Suga's support ratings are at record lows as he failed to capitalise on delivering the Olympics for the country, being hit hard by a fresh wave of coronavirus infections.
+The government has declared a fourth state of emergency in most of Japan amid a sluggish vaccination rollout.

-Observers say many younger parliamentarians have voiced their unease with the amount of power wielded by Nikai, 82, who has held the key LDP post for five years, effectively allowing him control over campaign funds.
-Suga's rival for the party leader, soft-spoken former foreign minister Fumio Kishida, sparked ire from party executives last week after he proposed https://www.reuters.com/world/asia-pacific/japans-suga-faces-likely-challenge-sept-29-party-poll-2021-08-25 limits on executive posts and promised to promote young and middle-level lawmakers over heavyweights.
+The LDP and its allies is not expected to lose their coalition majority in the powerful lower house, but forecasts suggest that Suga's party could lose its outright majority, an outcome that would weaken whoever is leading the LDP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)